Cosmological argument: Timeless origin of the universe

 In the topic of cosmic origins and the standard model of cosmology, the initial singularity of the Big Bang is postulated to be the point at which space and time, as well as all matter and energy, came into existence.
 J. Richard Gott and James E. Gunn assert that the question of "What was there before the Universe?" makes no sense and that the concept of before becomes meaningless when considering a timeless state.
-They add that questioning what occurred before the Big Bang is akin to questioning what is north of the North Pole.
+They add that questioning what occurred before the Big Bang is akin to questioning what is north of the North Pole, a position also held in the Hartle-Hawking model.

 Craig refers to Kant's postulate that a cause can be simultaneous with its effect, denoting that this is true of the moment of creation when time itself came into being.
 He affirms that the history of 20th century cosmology belies the proposition that researchers have no strong intuition to pursue a causal explanation of the origin of time and the universe.
 Accordingly, physicists have sought to examine the causal origins of the Big Bang by conjecturing such scenarios as the collision of membranes.
 Feser also notes that versions of the cosmological argument presented by classical philosophers do not require a commitment to the Big Bang, or even to a cosmic origin.